paninebaluy/nataliia-me/blockerettes.md

 This is a blog about female leaders in Web3 and their projects exploring the way women do things is the field.

-The name "Blockerettes" is a play on "bachelorettes", who do well just on their own.
+The name "Blockerettes" is a wordplay on "bachelorettes", who do well just on their own.
 It's a collection of articles on innovation, bravery, vision and compassion.

 ## Recent Posts